getditto/cod-polaris-m1/docs/autov-server.md

 ## AutoV COD API

-The `autov-cod-server` process exposes the following REST API on the configured HTTP port, available only to localhost connections by default:
+The `autov-cod` process exposes the following REST API on the configured HTTP port, available only to localhost connections by default:

 ### A.I.
 Start / Stop Trial